MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/7.1/apic_mfpf.md

 # type:
 bankDS
 #  type and press Enter
 ## At the question: ?
-Select the connector for myds: (Use arrow keys)
+Select the connector for your data source: (Use arrow keys)
 ❯ In-memory db (supported by StrongLoop)
 #  select and press Enter
 ## At the question: ? window.localStorage key to use for persistence (browser only):